A Beginners Guide on How to Create a Project Roadmap ( Steps Included )

 What could possibly hold us back from hitting our targets?

-The roadmap should also contain the potential obstacles that may come in the way of successful completion.
+The roadmap should also contain the potential obstacles or project risks that may come in the way of successful completion.

-How to create a roadmap in project management – 9 Steps
+How to create a project roadmap – 9 steps

 Now that you know what goes into an effective roadmap, here are the nine steps on how to create a roadmap in project management.